chelmerrox/Rock-Paper-Scissors/README.md

 ## Description

 This is my attempt at using my current knowledge in JavaScript to build the 'Rock Paper Scissors' game as instructed.
-At this point, no HTML or CSS is added yet, hence the web page being empty.
-The game will be played on the console (console tab of the web browser's - preferably Google Chrome - developer tools).
+At this point, no HTML or CSS is added yet, hence, the web page being empty. **The game will be played on the console (console tab of the web browser's - preferably Google Chrome - developer tools).**

 ## Preview of the game on the console tab